Chris Ward, President

 Gloria Bennett earned a Master of Arts in Professional Writing degree from Kennesaw State University with a concentration in creative writing and support areas of composition and rhetoric and applied writing.
 She writes poetry and prose and is a Pushcart Prize nominee.
 Her work has appeared in various literary journals and reviews.
 She is a tenure-track assistant professor of English at Gainesville State College, where she teaches composition and creative writing and serves as a faculty advisor for The Chestatee Review, an award-winning, student-produced journal.
 She is currently at work on a memoir.

 Karen Pickell is a student in the Master of Arts in Professional Writing program at Kennesaw State University, where she is at work on a collection of poems and short stories.
 Her poetry has appeared in Bluestem, The Cleveland Review, and Poets on Adoption.
 She also contributed to the books Oil and Water . . . and Other Things That Don’t Mix and Social Media in Context: Writers Explore the Marketplace.
-Karen serves as an assistant editor of Flycatcher: A Journal of Native Imagination.
+Karen serves as an assistant editor of Flycatcher: A Journal of Native Imagination and is the editorial supervisor for the GWA newsletter, The Georgia Authority.
 She blogs at Lost Daughters as well as on her website, www.karenpickell.com.

 Anne R. Richards